danh955/z007/README.md

 - View > Other Windows > Task Runner Explorer
 - To create the development version of the wwwroot/site.css file, right click "css:dev" > Run
-  - Create the full size css file for development.
+  - It creates the full size css file for development.
 Over 2MB.
 - To create the production version of the wwwroot/site.css file, right click "css:prod" > Run
   - This will minify to a real small css file.
 - The "watch" in task runner will start when the project is opened.
 It will automatically update